MicrosoftDocs/azure-devops-docs/docs/report/analytics/access-analytics-power-bi.md

 Now you can list Areas by Project and get a count of Areas in each project.

-##Use a Power BI template
+## Use a Power BI template

-In April of 2016, Power BI Desktop added a new capability - the ability to create a templated Power BI file and prompt the user for various parameters.
+With Power BI Desktop, you can create a templated Power BI file and prompt the user for various parameters.
 We have created such a file with several basic capabilities for reporting on the current state of work items to get you started.
 As we include additional data types, we will improve this file.